 Research studies with animals haven’t found a risk to unborn babies, but it hasn’t been properly studied in humans.

-Kidneys and liver Bystolic Hydrochlorothiazide No kidneys and liver related info. › Requires routine blood tests to check kidney function.
-Upsides and benefits Bystolic Hydrochlorothiazide › Controls your heart rate to reduce work for your heart. › A first-line treatment for heart failure and heart attack. › Helps to lower blood pressure if you can't use first-choice treatments or need additional blood pressure control. › Many beta blockers can worsen asthma or cause headaches, but Bystolic usually doesn't because it targets the heart more specifically and causes fewer side effects. › Works well to get rid of extra fluids in your body through urination. › A first-choice blood pressure treatment for many people.
-Works especially well for African Americans. › Lowers the risk of heart attack and stroke. › Good option if you have both high blood pressure and heart failure. › Raises calcium levels in the body, so it can be good for people with osteoporosis to slow down bone loss and even help with new bone formation. › Most people have very few side effects.
-Downsides and risks Bystolic Hydrochlorothiazide › Not available in less expensive generic form. › Taking a beta blocker might make you feel more tired or out of breath during exercise or normal daily routines.
+Kidneys and liver Bystolic hydrochlorothiazide No kidneys and liver related info. › Requires routine blood tests to check kidney function.
+Upsides and benefits Bystolic hydrochlorothiazide › Controls your heart rate to reduce work for your heart. › A first-line treatment for heart failure and heart attack. › Helps to lower blood pressure if you can't use first-choice treatments or need additional blood pressure control. › Many beta blockers can worsen asthma or cause headaches, but Bystolic usually doesn't because it targets the heart more specifically and causes fewer side effects. › Does a good job getting rid of extra fluids in your body by making you urinate more. › A first-choice blood pressure treatment.
+Works especially well for people of African descent. › Lowers the risk of heart attack and stroke. › Good option if you have high blood pressure and heart failure. › Most people have very few side effects from Microzide (hydrochlorothiazide (HCTZ)). › Can be good for patients with osteoporosis since it raises the body's level of calcium.
+Downsides and risks Bystolic hydrochlorothiazide › Not available in less expensive generic form. › Taking a beta blocker might make you feel more tired or out of breath during exercise or normal daily routines.
 This gets better for most people, but for some might not go away. › Can hide symptoms of low blood sugar if you're diabetic. › You can't miss doses.
-Stopping Bystolic suddenly can cause your blood pressure to go up suddenly, which raises the risk of heart attack and stroke. › Makes you urinate more often. › Doesn't work well in people with severe kidney problems.
-Tips from our pharmacists for people taking the medication Bystolic Hydrochlorothiazide › Can cause headache, dizziness, or feeling short of breath in the first few days. › Check your blood pressure 1 week after starting this medicine, and tell your doctor if it hasn't improved. › If side effects don't go away, talk to your doctor about alternatives. › Don't stop taking this medicine suddenly. › Starts working in about 2 hours. › Makes you urinate more often, so avoid taking it at bedtime. › Can cause dizziness in the first few days. › Check your blood pressure 1 week after starting this medicine, and tell your doctor if it hasn't improved. › Tell your doctor about any dizziness, fatigue, or muscle weakness that doesn't go away. › Requires routine blood tests to check kidney function.
-Learn more More about Bystolic Side effects Reviews & ratings Alternatives FDA package insert More about Hydrochlorothiazide Side effects Reviews & ratings Alternatives FDA package insert
+Stopping Bystolic suddenly can cause your blood pressure to go up suddenly, which raises the risk of heart attack and stroke. › Makes you urinate more often. › Microzide (hydrochlorothiazide (HCTZ)) doesn't work well in people with severe kidney problems. › It can increase the risk of gout attacks in people with poor kidney function or a history of gout. › People with a sulfa allergy may be allergic to Microzide (hydrochlorothiazide (HCTZ)).
+Tips from our pharmacists for people taking the medication Bystolic hydrochlorothiazide › Can cause headache, dizziness, or feeling short of breath in the first few days. › Check your blood pressure 1 week after starting this medicine, and tell your doctor if it hasn't improved. › If side effects don't go away, talk to your doctor about alternatives. › Don't stop taking this medicine suddenly. › Microzide (hydrochlorothiazide (HCTZ)) starts working in about 2 hours. › It makes you urinate more often, so don't take it at bedtime. › Can cause dizziness in the first few days. › Check your blood pressure 1 week after starting this medicine, and tell your doctor if it hasn't improved. › Tell your doctor about any tiredness or muscle weakness that doesn't go away. › Requires routine blood tests to check kidney function.
+Learn more More about Bystolic Side effects Reviews & ratings Alternatives FDA package insert More about hydrochlorothiazide Side effects Reviews & ratings Alternatives FDA package insert